Natural Baby Life logo (480 x 130)

 Jello can seem like a convenient snack option for your little one but have you ever looked closely at what’s in it?

-Can babies have sugar-free Jello?
+Can babies eat sugar free Jello?

 Sugar-free Jello may seem like a healthier alternative to its sugary counterpart.